canonical/charm-relation-interfaces/interfaces/sdcore_config/v0/README.md

     Provider -- url --> Requirer
 ```

-As with all Juju relations, the `sdcore-config` interface consists of two parties: a Provider and a Requirer.
+As with all Juju relations, the `sdcore_config` interface consists of two parties: a Provider and a Requirer.

 ## Behavior